Key takeaways

 What is Korey?

-Korey is an AI agent built by Shortcut that helps product engineering teams manage projects, track status, and accelerate workflows from idea to shipped feature.
+Korey is an AI orchestration agent built by Shortcut that helps product engineering teams create specs, assess release risk, track status, and accelerate workflows from idea to shipped feature.

 How much does Korey cost?